 - If the number of directors of the Company is two, the number of directors should be increased to at least 3.

-- Increase the authorized share capital and paid up share capital as prescribed for public company, if required.
+- Increase the authorized share capital and paid-up share capital as prescribed for a public company, if required.

 - The Articles of the Company shall be suitably amended for the removal of restrictive provisions applicable to a Private Company.
 It is advisable to adopt a new set of Articles applicable to a Public Company.

-- Company has not defaulted in filing of Annual Returns or Financial
+- Company has not defaulted in the filing of Annual Returns or Financial

-- Statements or any other document due for filling with the Registrar.
+- Statements or any other document due for filing with the Registrar.

 - Company has not defaulted in repayment of matured deposits or